 On a memory foam/reflex foam combination mattress, the depth of MF should again be at least two inches.
 Depths less than this on a high-density foam base are deemed to be budget or economy levels.
 As a comfort layer on a sprung mattress, it is usually 1″ with another layer of foam or 2″ in isolation or even 2″ laminated to a 1″ layer of reflex foam.
 As with memory foam on foam, the combinations and detail that can be utilised are enormous.

-Remember, if you sink in too much you will be sleeping in a hollow or dip that won’t recover until it has cooled down and so makes it difficult to move once your body heat has made the impression.
+if you sink in too much you will be sleeping in a hollow or dip that won't recover until it has cooled down

 Memory foam pricing explained